JRH-1997/Scripts-MKS/EN.md

 # Scripts-MKS
 Below I will give a brief description of each component of the script.
-Next to the personal menu a new menu will appear where you will find all the functions this script has to offer.
+Next to the personal menu a new button will appear which will give access to the settings.

 # Data collection:
 We collect usage data and error logging. <br>